Sakura Hime: The Legend of Princess Sakura: The Moon People/ Youko

-A ninja from the Ninja village.
-He was told by the emperor to desert the village and pledge alliance to the moon people, namely Enju, and report back to the leader of the ninja village.
+A ninja from the Ninja village, childhood friends with Kohaku, Hayate, and Aoba.
+He and his brother; Hato was told by the emperor to desert the village and pledge alliance to the moon people, namely Enju, and report back to the leader of the ninja village.
 He took the mission knowing that he would never be able to return to the village.
+Hato committed suicide to make it easier for the moon people to approach Shuri.
+The village believes that Shuri killed his own brother.
 He also drank the moon spring water making him immortal in have youko powers.
 He is in love with Kohaku.